brianglass/anastasis/files/saturday_matins.md

 Theotokion

 You appeared higher than the Cherubim on high, O All-blameless, for you carried the One who holds the universe in being.
-Make my mind higher than the passions of the flesh, empowering me to do the MasterÂ’s will.
+Make my mind higher than the passions of the flesh, empowering me to do the Master’s will.

 ****